deanishe/zothero/README.md

 The workflow reads Zotero's own config files and partly manages its own configuration with the keyword `zotconf`, but you may need to use the [workflow configuration sheet][conf-sheet] if the workflow can't read Zotero's config files.

+**NOTE:** Unlike its main database, Zotero does not save changes to its configuration until the application closes.
+As such, if you change Zotero's data or attachment directories, the workflow won't see the changes until you quit Zotero.

 <a name="zotero-data"></a>
 ### Zotero data ###